In this article, we will take a look at some of the best 2-person fishing kayaks.

-On a positive side many racks such as bed extenders break down small for storage, taking up as little space as possible, allowing you to simply keep it in your truck and out of sight and mind until needed.
+On the positive side, many racks such as bed extenders break down small for storage, taking up as little space as possible, allowing you to simply keep it in your truck and out of sight and mind until needed.

 Some racks do require drilling or vehicle modification but many anglers do not want to permanently modify their vehicle, that’s why on this list we only feature one rack that requires these modifications.

-And yet others still attach to pre existing racks found on the roof of an SUV or car if you don’t have a pickup truck, and clamp using C-clamps or another similar style of clamping design.
+And yet others are still attached to pre-existing racks found on the roof of an SUV or car if you don’t have a pickup truck, and clamp using C-clamps or another similar style of clamping design.

-In most cases yes, assembling kayak racks is very easy.
-Due to not needing to drill or modify your vehicle with most racks today means that it’s as simple as slapping the parts together, tightening them and installing via clamps.
+In most cases, yes, assembling kayak racks is very easy.
+Due to not needing to drill or modify your vehicle with most racks today means that it’s as simple as slapping the parts together, tightening them, and installing them via clamps.

 Temporary and removable racks are very easy to install and uninstall from your vehicle, especially bed extensions that fit into your hitch receiver, these can be installed in a matter of minutes.